on this page

 If Ben was cashing out leave, you don’t need to deduct beyond the amount requested for that pay period or pay date.
 This is because deductions are specific to that period.

-If Ben received his annual or long service leave payment in advance, you would also take out child support deductions.
+If Ben got his annual or long service leave payment in advance, you would also take out child support deductions.
 You would take the deduction from his advance leave payments for each specific pay period or pay date.

-If you’re registered with Child Support Business Online Services, you can send this information to us online.
+- if you’re registered with Child Support Business Online Services, you can send this information to us online

-If you aren’t registered, complete the Child Support deductions report for employers form, and contact the Child Support employer service team to let us know.
+- if you aren’t registered, complete the Child Support deductions report for employers form, and contact the Child Support employer service team to let us know.

 You need to deduct $40.00 in child support each fortnight from Johanna’s pay.